Moving to Mexico City

 How do I find a place to live in Mexico City?

 Joshua Wood, LPC joined Expat Exchange in 2000 and serves as one of its Co-Presidents.
 He is also one of the Founders of Digital Nomad Exchange.
 Prior to Expat Exchange, Joshua worked for NBC Cable (MSNBC and CNBC Primetime).
 Joshua has a BA from Syracuse and a Master's in Clinical and Counseling Psychology from Fairleigh Dickinson University.
 Mr. Wood is also a licensed counselor and psychotherapist.

-- Living in Mexico City
+- What are the schools in Mexico City like?

 - How are healthcare services in Mexico City?

 - What are medical services in Mexico City like?